AnathiVato/Python-week--1/README.md

    # Python--WEEK -3
 PROJET PLANNING:
 -Use cases
--Functiona & Non-Functional Requirements
+-Functiona & Non-Functional Requirements.

    * Use cases includes: Title,Actor & Scenario( core elements of a use case)
    * Functional Requirements: Describing what the App should/shouldn't do.
    *  Non-Functional Requirements: Describes the how part of the system.
   Like Maintainability,Reliability & Usability
 DIFFERENT CLASSES OF A PROJECT
   *Content class- responsible for generating & retrieving content.